 Renewal: to make like new: RESTORE to freshness, revive, rebuild, resume, restore, repeat

 New is exciting.
 I witness over and over again in my life the excitement of a new beginning.
-Still, no matter how much I desire change, I so often feel stuck in the same old routines.
+Yet, no matter how much I desire change, I often feel stuck in the same old routines.
 “I’m the same old me, with the same old goals, relationships, job, struggles, and hobbies.”

 As our expectations, thoughts, and practices remain old, so do we.
 For the predetermined belief that something (or someone) is incapable, unchanging, or worthless instantly devalues any potential placed within that person, place, or thing but God to become great.
 Seriously, the worst of the worst still has room for redemption into new… no matter how broken or old.